Technical case study brief

 Control Production rule

-Freshness Azure Monitor alert when a Data Factory/Fabric pipeline misses SLA or an Event Hubs stream falls behind.
+Freshness Alert when a Data Factory/Fabric pipeline misses SLA or an Event Hubs stream falls behind.

-Completeness Compare expected vs received enrollment and event counts by faculty and term in validation tables.
+Completeness Compare expected vs received enrollment and event counts by faculty and term.

 Identity Track unmatched IDs and low-confidence matches; route exceptions to data stewardship.